blake-regalia/graphy.js/README.md

 ### **BooleanLiteral** extends Literal
 A class that represents an RDF literal that was obtained by deserializing a syntactic boolean.

-> Only available in Turtle and TriG
+> Only emitted when parsing/deserializing Turtle and TriG

 **Properties:** (inherited from / overriding Literal)
  - ... [those inherited from Literal](#literal)